 Adding (untested) patch for some simple logging that would have caught this error.

-#7 Updated by Douglas Strain about 8 years ago
+#7 Updated by Douglas Strain over 8 years ago

 Due to problems in the attribution and message, I went ahead and re-committed this patch in a new branch: branch_v2plus_2692_try2.
 Please use this one for reviewing and merging.

 commit:56f5abd2fd9401fd79af81b79d64f2223062f912 list2dict: getting rid of a redundant condition taken care of above